How SEM Can Increase Traffic and Conversions for Ecommerce

 SEO is a technique that involves optimizing a website to organically gain visibility and ranking in search engine results pages (SERPs).
 SEO relies on keyword optimization, quality content creation, and building backlinks to improve a site’s reputation and relevance.

 On the other hand, SEM is a broader strategy that incorporates SEO and other search marketing tactics.
-SEM primarily refers to paid search advertising, such as google ads or bing ads.
+SEM primarily refers to paid search advertising, such as google ads or Bing ads.
 In SEM, businesses pay to have their advertisements appear on SERPs for targeted keywords.
 These ads are typically displayed at the top of the results page, giving them considerable visibility.

 In simple terms, while SEO is about earning organic traffic through unpaid rankings, SEM involves buying traffic through paid search listings.